Grandma’s Best Stuffed Artichokes are a super flavorful artichoke recipe! Stuffed with sausage & cheese, these could be a side dish or the main meal!

 This might sound like a dumb question if you’re an artichoke fan and you eat them often but I promise you, there are people that have NO idea how to eat these things.

-Some people remove that before cooking but it’s really a pain to do and it’s so easy just to scrape it off once the artichoke is cooked.
+You can remove the choke before cooking, but it’s really a pain to do and it’s so much easier to scrape it off once the artichoke is cooked.
+Once you get through all the delicious sausage and cheese filling, you can either be done or get down to the delicious artichoke heart.

 These Grandma’s Best Stuffed Artichokes are just like how Christie’s grandma used to make them, or her version of those.
 I always thought I was more of a basic garlic and cheese artichoke guy but I have to admit…